R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 M. Meyerhoff, Introducing sociolinguistics, 2nd ed.
 Abingdon: Routledge, 2011.

-W. Labov, ‘The isolation of contextual styles’, in Sociolinguistic patterns, vol. Conduct and communication, Philadelphia: University of Pennsylvania Press, 1972.
+W. Labov, ‘The isolation of contextual styles’, in Sociolinguistic patterns, Philadelphia: University of Pennsylvania Press, 1972.

-J. Rickford and F. McNair-Knox, ‘Addressee- and topic-influenced style shift: A quantitative sociolinguistic study’, in Sociolinguistic perspectives on register, vol. Oxford studies in sociolinguistics, New York: Oxford University Press, 1994.
+J. Rickford and F. McNair-Knox, ‘Addressee- and topic-influenced style shift: A quantitative sociolinguistic study’, in Sociolinguistic perspectives on register, New York: Oxford University Press, 1994.

 P. Eckert and J. R. Rickford, Style and sociolinguistic variation.
 Cambridge, UK: Cambridge University Press, 2001.